-5. "I think subtraction is not commutative," said Alvina.
-"I agree," said Olivia, "but I can think of a time when order does not matter in subtraction."
+5. "I think division is not commutative," said Mishi.
+"I agree," said Olivia, "but I can think of a time when order does not matter in division."
 What do you think Olivia meant?
 Can you find an instance when order does not matter?
 Explain.

-Students should describe an instance when the minuend and the subtrahend are the same numbers.
+Students should describe an instance when the dividend and the divisor are the same numbers.
 This is the only time when order does not matter.
-The journal prompt can be changed to represent division rather than subtraction.
-In the case of division, the response is the same but students should note that the divisor and dividend cannot both be zero nor can the divisor be zero.
+There should be mention that the divisor (and subsequently, the dividend) cannot be 0.